Sonosus/Sonosus/README.md

+# Hello!

+Hey!
+I am Sonosus.
+I'm a student (ME/part time EE), electronics hobbyist, and maker of random useless things.

+This account holds most of my ventures into DIY synths and electronics.
+I am building a Kosmo format(20cm) modular system, popularised by Sam Battle/Look Mum No Computer.

+I am a big fan of open source, and try and share as much as possible about my designs.
+If there's something missing or you have any questions, I am happy to help.
+Please see the contact section below.

+Occasionally if I have spare PCBs to offload I will sell them on my [Tindie](https://tindie.com/stores/sonosus) store.

+# Contact

+You can email me directly (sonosusoshwa at gmail dot com).

+Alternatively you can send me a PM on the LMNC Discourse forum - https://lookmumnocomputer.discourse.group/u/sonosus

 # List of repositories

 Warning!
 Use all files at your own risk!
 Many of these designs have not been tested and may cause damage to your synth or self.